 *Does not apply to Exchange 2007 and older versions.

 In this scenario, mailboxes are moved based on a “cut and paste” model and transitioned without changes into the cloud.

 A cutover migration is a process which must be completed in one go.
 Microsoft emphasizes that, although this method enables to migrate up to 2000 mailboxes, it is recommended not to exceed 150.
 This way, admins can ensure better stability and reduce the risk of many undesired errors.

 - Update your source system and download all service packs.

-- Enable Outlook Anywhere, in order to allow for remote connection to the on-premises Exchange Server when the proper migration starts.
+- Enable Outlook Anywhere, to allow for remote connection to the on-premises Exchange Server when the proper migration starts.

 - Make sure that the administrator’s account you will use for migrating has full access to all mailboxes.
 You can see how to do it in this article.